CluedIn-io/CluedIn.Documentation/docs/030-administration/050-process-role-requests.md

 1. In the **Actions** column, select **Grant Access**.

-    The dialog box opens where you can view the details of the access request.
+    The dialog opens where you can view the details of the access request.

 1. In the **Granting Access To** dialog box, do the following:

     1. Review the access level and select another level if necessary.

-        The information message below helps you understand the permissions that will be granted to the user.
+        The information message below the selected access level helps you understand the permissions that will be granted to the user.

     1. Select a role to assign to the user.